 When you’re buying a used vehicle from a private individual, there are certain steps and precautions to take.

-The best way to do that is to meet at a public place during normal business hours and make sure that there are plenty of other people around.
+When you’re buying a car from a private seller, make sure you meet in a public area to check out the car and make a deal.
 At no point should you be alone with a private seller, as there is always the possibility that you’re dealing with someone with bad intentions.

 To find out what you can do if your car loan is more than your car is worth, check this out.

-Request service records.
 If there has ever been any major work done on the vehicle, be sure to ask for the appropriate paperwork detailing the services conducted.
 That way you’ll know what was done and who was responsible for the repairs.

 Click here to learn how you can check the history of a used car.

 The private seller may say that the vehicle has been inspected, but you shouldn’t just take their word for it.
 You’ll want to ensure that the vehicle is inspected by a licensed mechanic to find out if it’s in decent condition before you buy it.

 Buying a used car is an economical way to purchase a vehicle in good shape.
 But even though you’re saving a few bucks off the original purchase price, it’s still a lot of money to have to come up with all in one lump sum.
 Luckily, there are private auto loans available for you to help you finance your vehicle purchase without having to scrounge all that money upfront.